-- Providing education programmes on relevant legislation to women living under customary law - The hosting of legal clinics and the provision of pro bono legal representation to divorced and widowed women burdened by issues of tax and debt (Free State provincial session)
+- Education programmes shall be provided on relevant legislation to women living under customary law - The hosting of legal clinics and the provision of pro bono legal representation to divorced and widowed women burdened by issues of tax and debt (Free State provincial session)

-Legislative Sector Responsibilities
+Priority Actions (3): Legislative Sector Responsibilities

-- Women demand equality in the application, development, adjudication, interpretation and enforcement of the law.
-This can only be achieved if the social, economic and political position of women is taken into account in deciding policy, determining legislative priorities, and in formulating, applying, interpreting, adjudicating and enforcing all laws - At all times the law, and its application, interpretation, adjudication and enforcement, shall promote and ensure the practical realisation of equality for women. - Parliament shall oversee the effective engendering of all key legislation, in order to ensure that it integrates into the design, implementation and review of all legal legislative instruments, to enable the requisite benefits from the law for women - Through effective Oversight and Accountability processes, Parliament is to oversee the implementation of all key legislative instruments, ensuring that Girls and Women's benefit from the implementation of enacted laws, through sustained focus on monitoring gender mainstreaming, gender equity as well as the equality precepts, as enabled by the three spheres of government and through the justice system
+- Women demand equality in the development, application, adjudication, interpretation and enforcement of the law.
+This can only be achieved if the social, economic and political position of women is taken into account in deciding policy, determining legislative priorities, and in formulating, applying, interpreting, adjudicating and enforcing all laws - At all times the law, and its application, interpretation, adjudication and enforcement, shall promote and ensure the practical realisation of equality for women. - Parliament shall oversee and undertake, the